Eagle Premier: Design

 The exterior by Giorgetto Giugiaro's Italdesign was picked over other concepts generated by AMC's styling department and other independent firms.
-The Premier's body's drag coefficient of 0.31 is slightly lower (more efficient) than the 1986 Ford Taurus that was well known for its aerodynamic shape.
+The Premier's body's drag coefficient of 0.31 is slightly lower (more efficient) than that of the 1986 Ford Taurus that was well known for its aerodynamic shape.
 The Premier's body was finished using a baked enamel clearcoat for all the available colors.
 The body was covered by a seven-year, 100000 mi warranty.
-The car's trunk capacity was also large, offering 16.3 cuft of cargo space.
+The car's trunk capacity was also large, offering 16.4 cuft of cargo space.

 The Eagle also featured new technology to improve the luminous efficiency of its headlamp system, afford greater styling freedom, and have a rectangular frontal aspect.
 The 1988 Eagle Premier was one of the first cars featuring Valeo headlamps with nonparabolic, complex-surface reflector headlamps with optic lenses.

 Stretched in all dimensions, the Premier provided more interior room than any of its contemporaries.
 The interior was an all-new design by AMC's in-house staff under the direction of Dick Teague.
 It also included features that were considered unique at the time.
 The instrument panel featured "a heavy dose of electronics", with all driver controls housed within a fingertip distance from the steering wheel.
 This included a dash-mounted gear selector that has been described reminiscent of the 1955 Chrysler PowerFlite transmission shifter.
-The Premier features a metal lever at the end which was a grip handle: if the gear selector shifted downward in the traditional fashion, the lever dropped into the dash pod in which it was mounted.
+The Premier features a metal lever at the end of which was a grip handle: if the gear selector shifted downward in the traditional fashion, the lever dropped into the dash pod in which it was mounted.

 The climate controls used an unusual up-down button that cycled through the different heating modes, indicated by an array of lights.
 All of these controls were housed in a control panel on the right side of the steering column.
 On the left side of the column, another control contained the light and windshield wiper controls.
 The turn signal control was also electronic returning to its centered position immediately after a driver signaled a turn, and a gong indicated its cancellation after completing a turn.
 The optional cruise control was built into the leather-wrapped steering wheel.
 Other features included intermittent wipers, as well as automatic variable-speed that adjusted wiper speed to the amount of water that hit the windshield; with less moisture, the slower they would move, but increasing their action if a passing truck splashed the windshield with a large amount of water.
-Another exclusive was the computer controlled automatic temperature control climate system that did not run the interior blower fan until the until the heater core became warm, thus enhancing passenger comfort.
+Another exclusive was the computer controlled automatic temperature control climate system that did not run the interior blower fan until the heater core became warm, thus enhancing passenger comfort.